Repository triggers the build when changes are committed

 Configure your source code management system's repository to send post-commit event messages to Bamboo.
 These messages tell Bamboo to begin building the plans that use this repository.

-Add the Bamboo hook to your repository in Bitbucket.
+Add the Bamboo hook to your repository in Bitbucket Cloud.
 No further action is necessary on your local repository.
 Each push of new commits in to Bitbucket will trigger the build based on your configuration.

 Edit the Git respository's